Dwarfobserver/AggregatesToTuples/README.md

 In particular :

  - The aggregate max size is limited (it can be increased by copy-paste code)
- - It does not give any code to manipulate tuples
- - It cannot change structures to tuples recursively (eg. struct couple { person p1, person, p2 } giving tuple<tuple<...>>)
  - It does not support aggregates with native arrays (eg. T[N], use std::array<T, N> instead)
  - It is not precisely tested and serves more as a proof of concept

-Code to manipulate tuples is not in the scope of this project, but there is basic tuple manipulations in the exemples.

 Note : std::is_aggregate<T> is not used because it is not implemented in MSVC (and not Clang from what I saw), but it would avoid some types detection caveats and greatly reduce compile time.